iotaap/iotaap-core/CONTRIBUTING.md

 Format your code before pushing any changes

 ## License
-By contributing, you agree that your contributions will be licensed under MIT License.
+By contributing, you agree that your contributions will be licensed under CC BY-SA 4.0 License.